Sikeston High School

 Sikeston High School, also known as SHS, is a public secondary school in Sikeston, Missouri.
+It is a part of the Sikeston School District.

+The district includes the vast majority of the Sikeston city limits, almost all of Miner, and all of Morehouse.

 History

 In 1868, a two-story public school building was constructed at the corner of West Malone and School Street.
 In 1884, this building was destroyed by a tornado.
 In 1885, a four-room building was rebuilt on this site and known as South Grade School.
 In 1900, another new building was constructed on this site.
 The Sikeston Public Schools system held its first four-year high school graduation commencement in 1904.
-In 1924, Sikeston built a segregated school to be used only by African American students until the U.S. Supreme Court delivered the landmark ruling of Brown v.
+In 1924, Sikeston built a segregated school which was used only by African American students until after the U.S. Supreme Court delivered the landmark ruling of Brown v.
 Board of Education in 1954 which declared segregation to be unconstitutional.
 The Lincoln School still stands in western Sikeston.
 The high school newspaper is known as The Bulldog Barker while the high school yearbook is known as The Growler.